Texaco's relationship, and

 including negotiating the

-hundreds of individual
+relationship with hundreds of individual stations which comprised

-Met to cover those cost.
+the Network, and providing funding to the Met to cover those cost.

 When the Met loved into Lincoln Center, Texaco equipped the